spanaik/Ravenous/README.md

 View the app live at (Ravenous)[https://spanaik.github.io/Ravenous]

+Look at the source code under the master branch.

 Add your Yelp apiKey under the src/util/Yelp.js.

 Get your apiKey from Yelp here https://www.yelp.com/developers/v3/manage_app